 - Disciplinary sanction imposed is grossly disproportionate to the violation(s) committed, considering the relevant aggravating and/or mitigating factors.

-Non-attendance by the respondent may not be the sole grounds for an appeal.
+- Non-attendance by the respondent or the complainant may not be the sole grounds for an appeal.

 - Appropriate appeal officers